Many women with natural curls who want to straighten their hair consider texturizing is a better option than relaxing.

-Both products cater for different needs and the choice depends on what you would want to achieve with your hair.
-Texturizer is for people who love curls but want to more manageable.
+Both products cater to different needs and the choice depends on what you would want to achieve with your hair.
+Texturizer is for people who love curls but want to be more manageable.

 Well-defined curls are more versatile in nature and you could achieve it with proper products.
 But, you couldn’t or don’t have the luxury of time to define your curls then the best option would be to go for texturizers.

 Read Also: How to Curl Hair with a Flat Iron